wp-digital/wp-assets-version/README.md

   add_filter( 'innocode_assets_version_allow_default', '__return_true' );
   ````

-- Force using of version but with own logic, e.g.:
+- Force using of version but with own logic per dependency (requires previous hook to be set), e.g.:

   ````
   /**